 There are many benefits in training your waitstaff in the TIPS program, including added protection against alcohol liability lawsuits.
 This can, in turn, lower your insurance premiums.
 It might even improve customer service.
 At a minimum, you and your staff will have a better understanding of both local and state liquor laws.

-How Can You Set Up a TIPS Certification at Your Restaurant?
+How Can You Set up a TIPS Certification at Your Restaurant?

 You can find and contact a local TIPS trainer through the TIPS website.
-The trainer can come to your location and will give a three to five-hour training session before administering the certification test.
+The trainer can come to your location and will give a three to a five-hour training session before administering the certification test.
 You can also send your employees to attend TIPS training at another location.

 A third option is eTIPS, an online TIPS training course that allows employees to work at their own pace.
 All you have to do is purchase an eTIPS training passport for each employee you want to have alcohol training.
 They can't all use the same computer simultaneously as a group.
 Each must sign on for training independently.